Obsidian vs Logseq (2026): Which Local-First Note App Wins?

 Features Overview

-Logseq is an open-source outliner with bidirectional links, graph view, and built-in tasks.
+Logseq is an open-source outliner with bidirectional links, graph view, and built-in task management.
 It uses a block-based structure similar to Roam Research but stores everything locally in Markdown or Org Mode files.
 It is completely free with no paid tiers for personal use.
+The outliner approach makes it natural for daily journaling and structured thinking.

 Pricing Breakdown (April 2026)